Parsa307/MofidBot/README.md

    To use MofidBot, paste the provided code into your browser’s console.
 If pasting doesn’t work, enable pasting by typing `allow pasting` into the console.

 2. **Setup Prices**:
-   You can define custom buying and selling prices in the `.txt` file provided.
+   You can define custom buying and selling prices in the `.js` file provided.

 ### Important Notes